prabhuignoto/react-chrono-docs/docs/customize/card-dimensions.md

-      cardHeight={200} // sets the height of the timeline card to 200px mediaHeight={100} // sets the height of the media element to 100px contentDetailsHeight={80} // sets the height of the detailed text to 80px readMore={true} // enables the readMore function for larger chunks of text />
+      cardHeight={200} // sets the height of the timeline card to 200px mediaHeight={100} // sets the height of the media element to 100px contentDetailsHeight={80} // sets the height of the detailed text to 80px useReadMore={true} // enables the readMore function for larger chunks of text />
   );
 };